Jay Beckenstein: Music career

 Beckenstein was born in Long Island, New York, to a Jewish family.
 His mother, Lorraine, was an opera singer and his father, Leonard, loved jazz and introduced him to Charlie Parker and Lester Young when he was a baby.
 He started playing the piano at age five when he moved to Farmingdale, New York.
 He was given his first saxophone at the age of seven.
 In his senior year of high school, he and his family moved to Germany.
-He attended and graduated from Nurnberg American High School in 1969.
+He attended and graduated from Nürnberg American High School in 1969.
 He has said that being Jewish in Germany was positive at the time.
 However, he has recalled that he once saw an old photo of an elderly neighbor in his SS Nazi uniform while visiting him and he never went back.
 He received a college degree in music from the University at Buffalo in 1973.
 Trumpeter Dizzy Gillespie once played with the college band while Beckenstein was a band member.

 They soon recruited 16-year-old keyboardist Tom Schuman and recorded their debut album.
 However, due to lack of funds, the record was going to be their last album until they gave it away and sold 100,000 copies.
 From there, they got a deal and released their next album in 1979.

 In 2000, Beckenstein released his first solo album, Eye Contact, which charted No. 23 on the Top Contemporary Jazz Albums.

 Beckenstein played the saxophone solo on American progressive metal band Dream Theater's "Another Day", from the album Images and Words, and single version of song "Through her Eyes", from the album Metropolis Pt.
 2: Scenes from a Memory.
 He also played a solo part in "Take Away My Pain" on the live album Once in a Livetime as well as "Another Day" during the performance of Metropolis 2000: Scenes from New York.

-Beckenstein is divorced and has three children.
+Personal life

+In 1984, Beckenstein married Jennifer Johnson from Portland, Oregon; with whom he has three children (daughters Claire, Alexandra and Isabel).
+At the time he also had two German Shepherds, three cats and two guinea pigs.
+Most of his life is filled with his love for painting, gardening, hiking and all things outdoors.
+After marriage years, Beckenstein is divorced in 2003.